 Night is defined as 30 minutes after sunset until 30 minutes before sunrise and the night rating qualification allows you to fly after sunset.

-Most people will complete the 5 hour course over 3 nights.
+Most people will complete the 5 hour flying course over 2-3 nights.
 Of course this depends on ability, aptitude, personal commitment and weather.
+The night rating must be completed within six (6) months or the training has to be repeated.

 Fly EPT Spain offers a fixed price for the Night rating course, but excludes landing fees.
 Check current price here.
 The fixed price assumes you will reach the required standard within the 5 hours which, almost always, everyone does.
 Additional training time is charged accordingly pro-rata.